Centril/rfcs/text/0000-uniform-generic-bounds.md

 In particular, this means that an arbitrary type may satisfy more bounds than the set in `Tij` but not fewer.

-As with regions, the implied bounds of `$bound` will be taken into account when determining the full set of constraints on `Ti`.
+As with lifetimes, the implied bounds of `$bound` will be taken into account when determining the full set of constraints on `Ti`.
 For example, if given the constraint `for<'a, T> Foo<&'a T>` then `T: 'a` is implied.